Mortgage Payment (P&I) | ||

 Massachusetts is known as a hotbed for education, with Harvard University, MIT, Boston University, Northeastern University and Tufts University all calling the New England state home.
 Along with being a top college destination, key industries in Massachusetts include finance, renewable energy, defense and creative and maritime activities.

-Several Fortune 500 companies call Massachusetts home.
-The list includes General Electric, Liberty Mutual Insurance, TJX and Raytheon.
+Thirteen Fortune 500 companies call Massachusetts home as of 2017, including General Electric, Liberty Mutual Insurance, TJX, Raytheon and Staples.
 According to the Boston Business Journal, the largest non-government employers in Massachusetts are Partners HealthCare, University of Massachusetts, Stop & Shop, Harvard University and Steward Health Care.

 Looking for more solid numbers?
 You can try the Massachusetts income calculator to help get a clear idea on what you’ll owe the state.
 Another useful planning tool is comparing your current cost of living to your projected future home.